Sean Casten: 2022

 For his first two terms, Casten represented a district covering parts of five counties in Chicago's western suburbs, including Wheaton, Palatine, and Barrington.

 Redistricting after the 2020 census saw the 6th become significantly more compact.
 Casten lost all of his territory outside Cook and DuPage counties.
 To make up for the loss in population, the district was pushed further into Cook County, absorbing a slice of southwestern Chicago proper.
 As a result, it lost its connection to longtime Republican Congressman Henry Hyde, who held the seat from 1975 to 2007.

 The reconfigured district included a large chunk of the old 3rd district, represented by fellow Democrat Marie Newman.
 Although the reconfigured district retained Casten's district number, it was geographically more Newman's district than Casten's.
 According to calculations by Daily Kos, the new district was over 77% new to him; Newman retained 41% of her constituents while Casten retained 23% of his former territory.
 Nevertheless, Casten won the nomination.
 In the general election, he defeated Orland Park Mayor Keith Pekau by 8 points.

+2024

+Casten defeated Mahnoor Ahmad, public health policy director in the primary, and Republican Niki Conforti in the general election.

+2026

+On March 17th, 2026, Casten defeated Joseph Ruzevich in the primary.